kaptain-kavern/The-morgue-the-merrier/About/notes.md

 ## Wild unorganised notes
 - Maybe add a way to reclaim dirty/used bags and clean/rehabilitate them
 - Bagged bodies should be able to be used in hoppers in order to be automatically used in different to-be-define contraptions
+- Storages should be in two categories, refrigerated and not-refrigerated